mapeditor/tiled/docs/manual/automapping.md

 ## Credits

-Some examples on this page use art from [A platformer in the forest](https://opengameart.org/content/a-platformer-in-the-forest) by Buch.
+The [Sidescroller Details](#sidescroller-details) example uses art from [A platformer in the forest](https://opengameart.org/content/a-platformer-in-the-forest) by Buch.